JVHallam/jest_practise_store/docs/design_docs.md

 exports:
 ===

-* A function to creates the store
+* A function to create the store
 * * A frozen object containing the availabe types for the store
 * A function to generate values for the object
 * * A frozen object that contains the uniqueness of the values in the store